 Looking into the black box

 Fraud is one of the most common issues around online ads, including fake clicks and installations.
 “On mobile phones, every app is like a black box,” Mr. Roncari said.
-Unlike on a web browser where cookies are available, it’s almost impossible to know how the user uses the app, what they search, or even if they’re real users.
+Unlike on a web browser where cookies are available, it’s almost impossible to know how "what a user does outside of a specific app."

 To help game publishers avoid these pitfalls and attract high quality users, Mr. Roncari co-founded Bubbleye in Taipei in 2016 to launch Kraken, “the world’s first user acquisition autopilot.”